refaktor/rye/_sandbox/dartRye/README.md

 # Dart Rye

 A Dart implementation of the Rye language evaluator.
-This is a simplified version that only handles integers, blocks, and builtins.
+This is a simplified version that handles integers, blocks, builtins, and includes a parser.

 ## Overview